open-contracting/ocdskit/docs/cli/schema.rst

---ignore-x-keywords           when deduplicating classes, ignore x-* keywords --ignore-fields FIELD         when deduplicating classes, ignore specified fields --max-field-prevalence FLOAT  when extracting base classes, ignore fields found in more than this proportion of classes --get-only                    if file is OpenAPI Schema, include only schemas used by GET paths --check                       check the file for denormalization without modifying the file
+--ignore-x-keywords           when deduplicating classes, ignore x-* keywords --ignore-fields FIELD         when deduplicating classes, ignore specified fields --max-field-prevalence FLOAT  when extracting base classes, ignore fields found in more than this proportion of classes --base-class-name-prefix      prefix to disambiguate base classes from existing classes --get-only                    if file is OpenAPI Schema, include only schemas used by GET paths --check                       check the file for denormalization without modifying the file